Fyriplaka beach

 The first exploration started in 1735 when the Jesuit monk found a few rows of marble seats and part of the auditorium.
 But the first excavations were started in 1816 by the German architect, and later in 1836, during the rule of King Otto, the son of Ludwig I, King of Bavaria.

-In the last decades, there were some more excavations and some reconstructions.
+In the last decades, there have been some more excavations and some reconstructions.
 From 2016, some cultural events were held in the theatre.

 So today we could see the remains of the orchestra, the floor of the stage building, some parts of the façade of the scene buildings, and construction.
 If you visit the theatre, take a break and sit for a while on marble rows.
 Some of them are renowned with Parian marble.